altoviso/bd-load/README.md

 # History

-Though not common knowledge, the bd-load has been in wide-scale continuous with Dojo since 2011.
+Though not common knowledge, bd-load has been in wide-scale continuous use with Dojo since 2011.
 The project was initially made public in late 2010 and rapidly incorporated into the [Dojo Toolkit](https://dojotoolkit.org/) culminating in release 1.5 of
 Dojo.